Ram-suryadevara/selenium_demo_framework/README.md

 # selenium_demo_framework
-test cases for the nopcommerce website.
+Test cases for the nopcommerce website.
 1.login test case and home page title test case.
 2. adding the customer is second testcase.

 Implemented the hybrid framework.

-followed some steps to create the framework.
+Followed some steps to create the framework.

 Step -1
 Creating a project and installing required plugins/packages